jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/strategy-out-of-scope.md

     (2020-01: Programming things is not really a goal right now.)
 - ~ Programming: Program a version (part done)

 This was a point at which, it seemed a good plan to program some software.
 While not all pieces of the language were designed yet, some experimental things had been programmed.
-One fear was: making something, that would later be thrown away, would the language change completely.
+One fear was: making something, that might later be thrown away, might the language change completely.
 But the base of the language was not expected to change drastically.
 Another fear was to lose time programming, that was better spent on the language design.
-The hope was, that a working version would tell where the big problems are would indicate solutions to problems initially not possible to get your head around.
+The hope was, that a working version might tell where the big problems are might indicate solutions to problems initially not possible to get your head around.

 #### How Much Designing Before You Implement